gatewayd-io/docs/getting-started/running-gatewayd.md

 ```

 {: .note }
 > If you want to see the details of what is happening behind the scenes, open the `gatewayd.yaml` in your favorite editor and set the log level of the default logger to `debug` or `trace`.
+Alternatively, you can set the `GATEWAYD_LOGGERS_DEFAULT_LEVEL=debug` environment variable.

 Run the following command to start GatewayD: